 Active ingredient in popular decongestants deemed ineffective

-In the world of over-the-counter decongestants, many of the products we reach for contain the active ingredient phenylephrine (PE)
+In the world of over-the-counter decongestants, many of the products we reach for contain the active ingredient phenylephrine (PE).

 Phenylephrine is found in popular products such as Advil Sinus Congestion & Pain, Sudafed PE Nasal Decongestant, Tylenol Cold & Flu Severe, and many, many others.

-But following an evaluation of clinical trial data, a panel of expert advisors for the FDA agreed that oral PE-based drugs are no better at reducing stuffiness than a placebo.
+But following an evaluation of clinical trial data in 2023, a panel of expert advisors for the U.S. Food and Drug Administration agreed that oral PE-based drugs are no better at reducing stuffiness than a placebo and recommended that oral PE decongestants be reclassified so that they are not falsely labeled as “effective.”

 Safer choices for fighting congestion